 For starters, we think that responsible, sustainable, green, or ethical tourism (they all mean pretty much the same thing) should be core to all our tours.
 Put simply, to us Responsible Tourism is all about trying to travel in a way that benefits the people who live in the places we visit, making sure we try to minimise the impact we have on the environment, landscape, culture, the eco-system and the people).

 Dragoman’s commitment to Responsible Travel

 We are dedicated to building a sustainable travel business and environmental, social and ethical considerations are key to our decision-making processes.
 We believe our trips should benefit local people and we endeavour to make local culture and communities an integral part of our trips.
 Perhaps most importantly, we recognise that we are guests of local communities we travel through - and we strive to make these communities into our partners, so they can benefit directly from our business.

 We have a formal responsible tourism policy, a set of guidelines that aim to maximise the positive benefits we bring to the communities our groups travel through, whilst minimising any negative impact on the local environment.
 We are committed to educating our staff, crew, local guides, agents, suppliers and all who travel with us in the importance of these issues – and to providing practical guidelines to help us achieve our objectives, setting goals for us to all work towards together.

-We know we're not perfect and we're always looking for ways to improve - but we are really proud that our efforts have been acknowledged by the Association of Independent Tour Operators, who have recognised our achievements and awarded us their 5 Star Sustainable Tour Operator rating - one of only a handful of operators to do so.
+We know we're not perfect and we're always looking for ways to improve - but we are really proud that our efforts have been acknowledged by the Association of Independent Tour Operators, who have recognised our achievements and allowed us to retain our 5 Star Sustainable Tour Operator rating - one of only a handful of operators to do so.
 In 2009 we were also granted AITO’s Sustainable Tourism Achievement Award, in light of our community-based tourism work in the high Peruvian Andes.
 We are also members of Tourism Concern's Ethical Tour Operators Group promoting best practice for socially responsible tourism including ethical trekking.